cosmos/ibc/spec/ics-002-client-semantics/README.md

 different consensus instances.
 In order to establish a connection between two machines (see [ICS 3](../ics-003-connection-semantics)), the machines must each support the client type corresponding to the other machine's consensus algorithm.

-By convention, client types shall be globally namespaced between machines implementing the IBC protocol.
+Specific client types shall be defined in later versions of this specification and a canonical list shall exist in this repository.
+Machines implementing the IBC protocol are expected to respect these client types, although they may elect to support only a subset.

 ### Data Structures